-The card network (Visa and Mastercard) may perform approve or decline a transaction authorisation request on behalf of the card issuer.
+The card network (Visa, Mastercard or Discover) may perform approve or decline a transaction authorisation request on behalf of the card issuer.
 Depending on your Thredd mode, Thredd may also provide STIP on your behalf, where your systems are unavailable.